Astor63/BL2-Mods/Custom Gear/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

-## SMG Dahl Discord Solver (Moxxi Edition)
+## SMG Dahl Discord Solver - Moxxi Edition

-In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG who shot GyroJet explosive bullet.
+In their early days in their making of weapons, Dahl, in collaboration with Torgue created the Discord Solver, a SMG which shot GyroJet explosive bullet.

 Unfortunately, the agreement between the two weapons manufacturers did not last long, and the production of the SMG stopped quickly -How ironic for a weapon that's named Discord Solver!- and Torgue seized the patents to create the Pocket Rocket.